 Did you make this recipe?
 Let me know in the comments below!
 I’d love to know your favorite part and tag me on social so I can see your beautiful dishes!

-1 pound chicken breast, cut in 6 to 8 thin slice
+- 1 pound chicken breast cut in 6 to 8 thin slices

 Pancetta Asparagus Risotto